PaddlePaddle/community/MEMBERSHIP.md

 ### Subproject Owner

 Note: This is a high-level, high-level description of roles.
-The responsibilities of the subproject owner role and the details of the related processes must be defined for a single sig or subproject.
+The responsibilities of the subproject owner role and the details of the related processes must be defined for a single PPSIG or subproject.
 The sub project owner is the technical license for the sub project of the PaddlePaddle project.
 They must show good judgment and responsibility for the health of the subprojects.
 The subproject owner must set the technical direction and make or approve design decisions for the subproject, either directly or by delegating these responsibilities.

 ## Org Membership